Transportation in Augusta, Georgia: National bus service

 Southeastern Stages serves Augusta, via a bus station on Broad Street.
-There is also an intercity bus station on Fort Gordon.
+There is also an intercity bus station on Fort Eisenhower.
 Greyhound Lines also uses this bus station.
 The public can access the Army base for certain events and services, such as utilizing this station.
 They have to provide proper identification.

 Public transit

 The city has an extensive system of bus service.
 Augusta Transit operates nine routes throughout the area.
 These routes are: